Timely Logo

 How To Make your Events and Calendar Private

-Timely's event platform can be used on any public or private website or mobile application.
+Timely Timely event management platform can be used on any public or private website or mobile application.
 By default, when you publish events using our software, they become available online to everyone.
 However, if you want to limit who sees your events and calendar, you can easily hide them from the public or search engines.
 In this article you will learn all the options available to make your events and calendar private.

 1. Make your Events, Calendar and Listing Unsearchable